unsignedapps/ua-aws-sdk-ios/README.md

 This is a port of the [AWS iOS SDK for PHP](https://github.com/aws/aws-sdk-php) to Objective-C. It is designed for increased coverage of the official AWS SDK for iOS (eventually), and for the improved usage of queuing and blocks for handling responses.

+*Note: This is pre-release software and as such is subject to changes that may break backwards compatibility.
+Particularly, not all enums have been set for EC2-related objects yet.*

 ## Advantages

 The Unsigned Apps Edition has the following advantages over the official AWS SDK for iOS: